xxorde/pgglaskugel/README.md

       --s3_location string          S3 datacenter location (default "us-east-1")
       --s3_secret_key string        secret_key (default "yOzp7WVWOs9mFeqATXmcQQ5crv4IQtQUv1ArzdYC")
-      --s3_ssl                      If SSL (TLS) should be used for S3 (default true) --standalone                  Include WAL files in backup so it can be used stand alone
+      --s3_ssl                      If SSL (TLS) should be used for S3 (default true)

 Use "pgglaskugel [command] --help" for more information about a command.
 ```